Does Progressive cover windshield damage?

 Next steps for Progressive policyholders

-Insurance processes and coverage terms vary by state, policy, and claim history.
-This guide is intended as general consumer education.
-Car owners should review their specific Progressive policy documents or contact Progressive directly to confirm their coverage details.
+Coverage terms vary by state, policy, and claim history.
+This guide is for general education.
+Review your Progressive documents or contact the company directly to confirm what applies to you.

 Last updated: May 2026